psiegman/ehcachetag/README.md

 # EHCache Taglib
 ## Introduction

-A taglib that uses ehcache to cache parts of a jsp page.
+EHCache taglib is a taglib that provides a cache tag for jsp pages backed by ehcache.

 ## Basic example